-- This being said, business visitors may: attend conferences, events or congresse - attend conferences, events or congresses; participate in meetings, negotiations or trac - participate in meetings, negotiations or trade deals; - visit clients or partners; and - execute research and networking activities.
+This being said, business visitors may:

+- attend conferences, events or congresses; - participate in meetings, negotiations or trade deals; - visit clients or partners; and - execute research and networking activities.

 For UK citizens, the TCA applies.

 2.4 Are there any special visitor categories which will enable business visitors to undertake work or provide services for a temporary period?